-The video below originally appeared in the essay For Better or Worse, Your Decisions Matter, from our 2016 annual report.
+The video above originally appeared in the essay For Better or Worse, Your Decisions Matter, from our 2016 annual report.
 It features members of our student board of directors talking about the preparation they've received from the St. Louis Fed to make better decisions.

 Below is a full transcript of this video.
 It has not been edited or reviewed for accuracy or readability.
 Links within the transcript are to our online resources and other information as indicated.

 Narrator: The St. Louis Fed’s student board of directors program offers high school seniors a dynamic way to learn about our nation’s central bank.
 During their monthly visits to the Fed, members gain a thorough understanding of the Federal Reserve’s role in the U.S. economy, participate in online and in-person learning, and engage with employees in various roles throughout the Bank.
 We recently asked a handful of our student board members to talk about their experience with economics and personal finance before and after joining the board.
 They shared some unique perspectives, including how the St. Louis Fed’s Econ Lowdown learning series helped to teach them many important basics tied to economic literacy.